thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 - creates local settings file from local.py.example
 - builds Docker images
 - sets up database and runs Django migrations
-- runs `docker-compose up`
+- runs `docker compose up`

 Refer to `Makefile` to see what actually happens.
 You can then use the same commands to set everything up manually.

 ## Running development server

-Both docker and docker-compose are used to run this project, so the run command is quite straightforward.
+Both docker and docker compose are used to run this project, so the run command is quite straightforward.

-    docker-compose up
+    docker compose up

 This builds, (re)creates and starts containers for Django, Node, PostgreSQL and Redis.
 Refer to `docker-compose.yml` for more insight.